Vyral/jason-bramblett/_posts/2023-06-20-the-north-carolina-housing-boom-new-trends-and-opportunities.md

 **{% include pullquote.html %}**

 To find success, you need to know where listings are, because not all of them are on the internet.
-Many people are ready to sell, they just need to find the right home to buy.
+Many people are ready to sell; they just need to find the right home to buy.
 Therefore, there are a lot of opportunities there.
 People just don't want to move twice if they don’t have to, which is very understandable, as moving is never fun.
-It’s crazy how much stuff we accumulate!&nbsp;
+It’s wild how much stuff we accumulate!&nbsp;

-Still, know that we have a large database of people who are ready, they just need the right house, which means their home will soon be available and isn’t online.
+Still, know that we have a large database of people who are ready; they just need the right house, which means their home will soon be available and isn’t online.
 Therefore, **you need to work with a real estate professional who will work hard to help you find listings.** Things aren’t going to just happen for you without work.
 You need to find someone who will put in the time and effort to help you find your dream home.&nbsp;

 There may be more opportunities out there than you think.
 Therefore, if you want help buying or selling a home, know that I’m here to help.
-You can call or email me anytime and I would be happy to assist you.
+You can call or email me anytime, and I would be happy to assist you.